-Private dermatologists typically charge SGD 120 to 140 for the initial consultation, while medications will usually add SGD 150 to 300 to the overall bill.
-This is a hefty sum to pay, especially if you require frequent care – hence we highly recommend that individuals and families take time to find the right private health in Singapore.
+Private dermatologists charge a hefty sum to pay, especially if you require frequent care – hence we highly recommend that individuals and families take time to find the right private health in Singapore.

 Public dermatological treatment

-On the other hand, if you decide to take the public route and visit the NSC, you will usually have to wait around four to six weeks for an appointment, as walk-ins are not accepted.
+On the other hand, if you decide to take the public route and visit the NSC, you will usually have to wait a long time, as walk-ins are not accepted.
 This route is a lot more affordable.
-Singaporean Citizens, for example, only need to pay a subsidized rate of SGD 36 for their initial consultation at the NSC.
+Singaporean Citizens, for example, only need to pay a subsidized rate for their initial consultation at the NSC.

 It’s important to note here that all foreigners are not qualified for subsidized rates at the NSC.
 You can, however, visit an NSC dermatologist via the unsubsidized private route, which gives you a quicker appointment date, and the ability to choose the same dermatologist.

 How much is dermatology treatment with health insurance?